Eisenhower Centennial silver dollar

-The Eisenhower Commemorative silver dollar is a United States commemorative coin issued by the United States Mint in 1990 to commemorate the 100th anniversary of the birth of the president and general Dwight D. Eisenhower.
+The Eisenhower Commemorative silver dollar is a commemorative coin issued by the United States Mint in 1990 to commemorate the centennial of the birth of Dwight D. Eisenhower.
+The obverse of the coin was designed by Mint artist John Mercanti and depicts a dual portrait of Eisenhower as both a general and a president.
+The reverse of the coin was designed by Marcel Jovine and depicts Eisenhower's retirement home in Gettysburg, Pennsylvania.
+A surcharge was placed on the sale of the dollars to reduce the national debt.

+The dollar coin was proposed by the Dwight David Eisenhower Society and legislation was introduced into Congress in 1987.
+After concerns were raised from the Mint over sales expectations and production demands, the bill was reintroduced with changes in 1988.
+After passing, the Mint held a competition among invited artists to create a design for the coin.

+The uncirculated and proof dollar coins were struck at the West Point Mint and the Philadelphia Mint, respectively.
+The uncirculated dollar was the first silver coin struck at the West Mint Point.
+The coins became available for purchase in January 1990.
+The decision to commemorate Eisenhower only 12 years after the Eisenhower dollar ended production was questioned by numismatists.
+Collectors also criticized the depiction of Eisenhower's retirement home on the reverse.
+Since mintage ended the coin has been common and inexpensive to collect.

 Background

-Dwight D. Eisenhower was born on October 14, 1890 in Denison, Texas.
-He graduated from the United States Military Academy at West Point, New York in 1915.
-During World War II, Eisenhower was the Supreme Commander of the Allied Forces in Europe, and planned the invasion of Normandy on June 6, 1944.
-He served as the president of Columbia University after the war, and was elected as the 34th President of the United States, serving from 1953 to 1961.
+Dwight David Eisenhower was born on October 14, 1890, in Denison, Texas.
+He graduated from the United States Military Academy at West Point, New York, in 1915.
+During World War II, Eisenhower was the Supreme Commander of the Allied Forces in Europe and planned the invasion of Normandy on June 6, 1944.
+He served as the president of Columbia University after the war and was elected as the 34th President of the United States, serving from 1953 to 1961.
 Eisenhower died on March 28, 1969.
 He was depicted on the circulating Eisenhower dollar from 1971 to 1978.
-In 1990, the 100th year since Eisenhower's birth, centennial celebrations were held across the United States, including at his retirement home in Gettysburg, Pennsylvania.
+In 1990, celebrations were held across the United States for the centennial of Eisenhower's birth, including at his retirement home in Gettysburg, Pennsylvania.